Title IX Information

 Remember, assaults – sexual or otherwise – are crimes; they are not the victim’s fault.
 Victims have the right to pursue adjudication of crimes that occur on the SUNY Potsdam campus through criminal courts and/or through the University’s internal disciplinary process (under the Campus Code of Student Conduct).
 SUNY Potsdam’s University Police are trained to assist with prosecution in both systems.

 The College will make every effort to be responsive and sensitive to the victims of these serious crimes.
 Protection of the victim and prevention of continued trauma is the College’s priority.
-When the victim and the accused live in the same residence hall, an immediate hearing with the College Judicial Officer will be held to determine the need for modifying the living arrangements.
+When the victim and the accused live in the same residence hall, an immediate hearing with the Director of Student Conduct and Community Standards will be held to determine the need for modifying the living arrangements.
 Assistance for any other personal or academic concerns will be reviewed and options provided.